emqx/edge-stack/developer-scripts/README.md

 1. Make sure the `neuron` stream is created.
 Go to the "Stream" tab, make sure a stream named `neuron` is in the stream list.

 2. Switch to "Plugins" tab, click "Create plugin", and setup as below.
 This will create the tdengine plugin so that the rule result can be ported to tdengine.

    ![Create kuiper plugin for tdengine](resources/create_plugin.png)

 3. Create a rule.

-A rule will be created for subscribing data published by Neuron, and send the analysis result to TDengine.
+    - A rule will be created for subscribing data published by Neuron, and send the analysis result to TDengine.
 Switch to "Rules" tab, click "Create rule".
 Switch to "Text mode" in the top-right.
 Fill in Rule ID: **ruleNeuron** or any rule name you want.
 Enter the below json in the "text" field.
+Click "Submit", make sure the rule is up and running.
+Click the rule status, there should be data in and out in the metrics.

     ```json
     {